Scoliosis: What Parents Should Know

 The other two forms, congenital and neuromuscular, are complications from other medical conditions such as genetic disorders, muscular dystrophy, or cerebral palsy.

-Dr. Lebwohl says that people with these forms of scoliosis may experience more severe symptoms and complications, such as problems with the heart, lungs, and other organs.
+Dr. Lebwohl says that people with these forms may experience more severe symptoms and complications, such as problems with the heart, lungs, and other organs.

 Though scoliosis is often considered a condition that occurs in children, Dr. Lebwohl says that he is diagnosing scoliosis more frequently in older patients now, as well.
 Approximately 10% of 60-year-olds have some form of scoliosis, as well as about half of all 90-year-olds, he says.